 Overall, analytics tools are extremely powerful in the world of SEO and website design; however, if you don’t know how to use them, they are as good as useless.
 And, because analytics tools can be extremely opaque—and quite confusing—at times, chances are you have no idea how to use them, while many others won’t know how to use them to their full extent.
 This is where we can help you out.

-As marketing experts and experienced users of Google Analytics and Google Webmaster Tools—among other similar analytics tools—we can not only improve your marketing and site design, but also give you all the pertinent information about your site usage statistics while keeping track of them for marketing purposes.
+As marketing experts and experienced users of Google Analytics and Google Search Console—among other analytics tools—we can not only improve your marketing and site design, but also give you all the pertinent information about your site usage statistics while keeping track of them for marketing purposes.
 All of our marketing experts have in depth experience with these tools over years and years of SEO work, putting us in the best position to positively affect your site.
 Truly, we can gather and use the statistics from analytics to improve your site like no one else in the industry.

 We have the experts, the expertise, and the skill to improve your site’s rankings and, in turn, revenue.
 Contact us for more information about our services, or to learn more about Google and website analytics.